Skip to main content

 Follow these steps to enable and use the 24-hour user activity report feature:

-1. Configure the webhook receiver
+1. Configure the Webhook Receiver

 4. Choose a name, event type, and apply filters (event severity, event state) as needed.